Questions 1 – 2: Specify the lymphoma histology (at diagnosis)

 • Ki-67

-If the percent is documented as a range, report the average.
+If the percentage is documented as a range, report the average.
 If the percent is documented as less than a specified percent, report the percent specified minus one (e.g., report < 10% as 9%).
-If the percent is documented as more than a specified percent, report the percent specified plus one. (e.g., report > 90% as 91%).
+If the percentage is documented as more than a specified percent, report the percent specified plus one. (e.g., report > 90% as 91%).

 Question 25: Were cytogenetics tested (karyotyping or FISH)?

 Cytogenetics is the study of chromosomes.
 This assessment involves testing blood or bone marrow for known chromosomal abnormalities that reflect the recipient’s disease.
-For more information about cytogenetic testing and terminology, see Appendix C, Cytogenetic Assessments.
-Indicate whether cytogenetic studies were performed at diagnosis.
-Do not report any testing performed after treatment was started for the disease histology specified in question 1.
+For more information about cytogenetic testing and terminology, see Appendix C: Cytogenetics.

-See Appendix C, Cytogenetic Assessments, for assistance interpreting FISH results.
+See Appendix C: Cytogenetics., for assistance interpreting FISH results.

-Report “Yes” if FISH testing detected the abnormality at diagnosis.
+• Report Yes if the abnormality was detected at diagnosis

-Report “No” if FISH testing for the abnormality was done at diagnosis and was negative.
+• Report No if the abnormality was assessed and not detected at diagnosis

 Question 50: Was documentation submitted to the CIBMTR? (e.g., FISH report)

-See Appendix C, Cytogenetic Assessments, for assistance interpreting karyotype results.
+See Appendix C: Cytogenetics, for assistance interpreting karyotype results.

 Section Updates: